kaspvik/nextjs-webshop-ts-react-bread-butter/README.md

 <img width="500" alt="admin" src="https://github.com/user-attachments/assets/aecc0e54-737a-4059-8485-a8aee499eacf" />

-Admin page where you can edit, add and delete products from the webshop.
+Admin page where you can edit, add and delete products from the web shop.

 ## Run and test the project